 Fortunately, there are a few designer-approved tips you can follow when decorating your home to avoid these common pitfalls — like the four-to-six-inch curtain rule or the rug size guide.
 Being mindful of these simple tricks of the trade can help you create a truly elevated, memorable space.

 But first, a disclaimer: as with anything, rules are meant to be broken – particularly when it comes to creating a space that’s personal and unique.
-As you read on for the common decorating mistakes designers always notice, and what to do instead, treat it as friendly advice versus concrete dogma.
-And ultimately, design the home that you love (we’re pretty into that idea).
+As you read on for the common decorating mistakes designers find a bit cringy (and what to do instead), treat it as friendly advice versus hard-and-fast rules.
+And ultimately, as always, design the home that you love (we’re pretty into that idea).

-There’s an understandable temptation, especially in small spaces, to keep all the furniture and decor you’ve ever owned.
-This can result in an over-decorated space that feels too cramped and cluttered.
-Instead, it’s best to edit and pare back — saying goodbye to some pieces will ultimately result in a space that feels calmer, cozier, and more inviting.
+There’s an understandable temptation, especially in small spaces, to keep all the furniture and decor you’ve ever owned, and to decorate every nook and cranny.
+This can result in an overdone space that feels too cramped and cluttered that’s in desperate need of some negative space.
+Instead, it’s best to edit, pare back, and practice restraint when styling.
+Most importantly, saying goodbye (or storing) to some furniture and knick-knacks will ultimately result in a space that feels calmer, cozier, and more inviting.

 A common design mistake we see often is placing all of the furniture along the walls, leaving the center of the room bare and empty.
 While it might seem counterintuitive, floating some of the furniture off the walls (particularly pieces like sofas and accent chairs) will actually give the illusion of a larger, more layered, space.